Student Spotlight: Paris Dunlap

 "It's just my mom and me, and she didn't have the money to send me to a four-year university even with scholarships, loans and grants," he said.
 "I realized I could save so much money if I attended COD, and I discovered that great opportunities were awaiting me."

-Another opportunity is receiving the Freshman Foundation Scholarship for new students with single parents.
+Another opportunity was receiving the Freshman Foundation Scholarship for new students with single parents.

 "In the beginning, I didn't know if COD would be the fit for me, but in the end I am glad I came here.
 People my age make community colleges seem as if it's the end of the world, because it's not a four-year university.
 The amount of money that is being saved, the endless friendships that are being developed, and the various types of professors in my opinion outweigh a four-year university any day of the year.
 It's a blessing to have an elite school like COD 15 minutes away from my house."